We all want to live our lives with meaning and purpose. But what does it mean to be intentional with your life?

 What does it mean to be intentional

-Being intentional with your life means that you are living according to what truly makes you happy, even if it does not match up with someone else’s definition of success.
+Being intentional means that you are living according to what truly makes you happy, even if it doesn’t match up with someone else’s definition of success.

-Remembering why we want to achieve our goals is important because it keeps us motivated on our path to success.
+Remembering why we want to achieve our goals is key because it keeps us motivated on our path to success.

-Being intentional with your life is about taking responsibility for what you do and who you become.
-It means living a life that aligns with your values so mission, vision, and purpose are fulfilled.
+Being intentional with your life is about taking responsibility for what you do and who you become, and living a life that aligns with your core values so mission, vision, and true purpose are fulfilled.

 What are the benefits of being intentional